 Bitcoin mining is a similar concept to real mining (like gold mining) except it is virtual and not physical.
 The Bitcoin mining process occurs for every Bitcoin transaction.
 This basically consists of a number of computers trying to solving a complex mathematical problem all at the same time.
 The first computer to solve the problem “wins” the Bitcoin.

 The transaction is verified and added to onto the block of chains called blockchain.
-Anyone can participate in bitcoin mining if they access to the internet and have powerful enough hardware.
+Anyone can participate in bitcoin mining if they access to the internet and have powerful enough hardware or through Bitcoin Cloud Mining.
 The amount of Bitcoin you receive for every mined block is called the block reward.
 The number of BTC released for each block reward (taking about 10 minutes on average to mine) does half every 4 years starting at 50 BTC in 2009 but now it is 12.5 in 2018 and decreasing until all of the Bitcoins have been mined (calculated to run out sometime in 2140).

 Are the puzzles really difficult in Bitcoin mining?
 Well, yes and no, it depends on a few factors and computing power being placed on mining across the network.
 Since the difficulty of mining can be modified and it is done by a protocol of every 2016 blocks or an estimate of every 2 weeks.
 To keep the rate of block discovery continual, the difficulty will modify itself.
 Therefore, if many very high-powered computers are directed to mining then the difficult will modify so it makes mining harder.
 Of course, if there less high-powered computers on the network then the reverse will occur meaning that the difficulty will be modified to make mining easier.